SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 The feature allows you to type just available table names, views, procedures, functions

-or triggers in ALTER, INSERT, EXEC statement and expand the statement to the full
+or triggers in UPDATE, INSERT, ALTER, and EXEC statement and expand the statement to the full

 template by pressing the Tab key.